oKermorgant/ros_management_tools/README.md

 Some scripts to easily use ROS 1 and ROS 2

+## Installing

+Run `install.sh -h` to have an overview of the installation options :

+- `-d/--dest`: where to copy the folder (default current location)
+- `-o/--opt`: options to source the tool (default `-ros2 -p -k -lo`, see below for the details)
+- `-s/--skel`: if the /etc/skel/.bashrc shold be updated as well (default False)
+- `-y/--yes`: do not ask confirmation

+If `skel` is used or if the destination is outside the current user home, it will require sudo privilege.

 ## ROS 1 / ROS 2 management

 The script `ros_management.bash` is a set of tools to handle ROS 1 / ROS 2 workspaces.
 It can be sourced in a `.bashrc` after defining the two variables `ros1_workspaces` and `ros2_workspaces`, that list to the overlay-ordered workspaces: